NWc0de/KeccakUtils/README.md

 java KCipher -d -f enc.txt -pws pass -o dec.txt
 ```

 The authentication tag (automatically computed during encryption) is checked by default.
-If the tags do not match no data is written and a warning is presented.
-This behavior can be disabled with the -i tag, however this is not advisable.
-If authentication is disabled, the user will still be informed as to whether the computed authentication tag matches the one in the file provided, but no action will be taken.
+If the tags do not match no data is written to disk and a warning is presented.
+This behavior can be disabled with the -i tag, however this is not recommended.
+If authentication is disabled, the user is still informed of the validity of the authentication tag but the decrypted data will always be written to disk.